Is Mediation Legally Binding?

 Consult with a Birmingham, AL, Personal Injury Mediation Attorney

 The Birmingham personal injury lawyers of Farris, Riley & Pitt, LLP can answer your questions about the mediation process and represent you faithfully in pretrial negotiations.
-For a free consultation, contact our office at (205) 324-1212 today.
+For a free consultation, contact our legal team at (205) 324-1212 today.